 By contrast, revolving loans, such as credit card debt, typically allow you to continue borrowing money without a set end date for full repayment.
-Some borrowers choose to consolidate their revolving loans into closed-end credit to make debt more manageable.
+Some borrowers choose to consolidate the amount owed on their revolving loans into closed-end credit to make debt more manageable, cost effective and to have a clear end date when the loan will be paid off.

 Table of contents